Skip to main content

 What it does:

-Since mid-2025, Operator's browsing capabilities are merged with ChatGPT's deep research, code execution, and file generation into a single 'agent mode.'
-You describe a task in natural language and ChatGPT decides which capabilities to use — browsing, analysis, code, or all three.
+Since mid-2025, Operator-style browsing capabilities have been associated with ChatGPT's agent mode, alongside deep research, code execution, and file generation.
+You describe a task in natural language and ChatGPT can combine browsing, analysis, code, and document creation where available.

 Use case: